okta/okta-mobile-kotlin/dynamic-app/README.md

 ## Configuration

-Update the `okta.properties` file in the projects root directory with the contents created from the [okta admin dashboard](#Okta-Admin-Dashboard):
+Update the `local.properties` file in the projects root directory with the contents created from the [okta admin dashboard](#Okta-Admin-Dashboard):

 ```